 Jeremiah Johnson Trading has provided collectors across the globe with rare and unusual treasures, and has gained a reputation for quality service.
-Our vintage race cars and antique firearms have been featured on the Discovery Channel, Velocity, and the Travel Channel.
+Our antique firearms and vintage race cars have been featured on the Discovery Channel, Velocity, and the Travel Channel.
 We have had the pleasure of dealing with customers from all walks of life, including several TV and movie personalities who also collect!
 Many of our items have been featured in collections and museums across the world, and each piece has it's own story to tell.
-Two of our vintage drag cars were recently featured in Tommy Lee Byrd's book "Lost Drag Strips: Ghosts of Quarter Mile Past".
-To date, these are the last hot rods ever lined up on the starting line of the original Connecticut Dragway.
-Photo by Trent Sherrill Greg and Dean inside their shop located at 1618 Saybrook Rd., Haddam, CT.
+Two of our vintage drag cars were recently featured in the book "Lost Drag Strips: Ghosts of Quarter Mile Past" by Tommy Lee Byrd.
+To date these are the last hot rods to ever line up on the starting line of the old Connecticut Dragway.
+Photo by Trent Sherrill Greg and Dean inside their Haddam, Connecticut, shop.

 Dean is at the wheel of the Randy Regier "Lost" Belly Tank Racer.

 A display of authentic market hunting guns & accessories presented by JJT at the 2017 Ducks Unlimited Shoreline Chapter Annual Dinner.
 Featured were an 8-foot long 2 Gauge Punt Gun, 5-barrelled Battery Gun, Manton Double Barrel 6 Gauge, and our Thomas Bland 4 Gauge shotgun.

 Frank Maratta Sr's Historic 1930 Ford Model A "The Rake" Featured in HOT ROD Magazine Photo & Story by Scotty Lachenauer